PaddleHQ/backup-ssm/README.md

 ## Using python ssm library

 Included in the package is a library which provides a dict object which accesses SSM parameter store.
-This will likely, later, be split out into a separate packge.
+This will likely, later, be split out into a separate package.
 In the meantime it can be used in Alpha testing mode.

       from backup_cloud_ssm.aws_ssm_dict import aws_ssm_dict
       ssm_dict = aws_ssm_dict()